laobinghao777/cipherpark-privacy-parking-main/README.md

 All computation happens on encrypted data - the contract never sees actual values.

-### 3. Decrypt the Result
+### 3. Receive Encrypted Handle
-Only you can decrypt the encrypted fee using your wallet's private key via the Relayer SDK's `userDecrypt` function.
+The frontend returns the encrypted fee handle so you can keep it or decrypt it later with your preferred tooling (for example, via CLI scripts that call the Relayer SDK).

 ## Smart Contract